Amandamelissa/Amandamelissa/README.md

 # 💫 About Me:
-hey! im a 16yo programmer. im currently learning js.
+hey! im a 17yo coder. im currently learning js.
 I pretend to be a front-end dev!<br>

 ## 🌐 Socials: